Reeves Watercolor Pencils

 Recently, they have also updated their packaging to a more modern look.
 The pencil cores appear to be the same, but the barrels are now colored a bright blue and the box comes in a simple white color configuration.

 Well into the budget range, these align nicely with the beginner-but-still quality market segment and compared to other similar product lines these hold up fine.
 These aren’t going to have the creamy feel of some higher-end brands nor the wild color options and superb blending ability, but they are a great starting line for someone jumping into watercolor pencils.

 Overall ranking – 3/5

-A solid offering, these won’t disappoint if you are just wanting to casually paint or work on some color techniques.
+A solid offering, the Reevers Watercolor Pencils won’t disappoint if you are just wanting to casually paint or work on some color techniques.
 For anything more than that you will probably want to save up a little longer and purchase a higher-end line.
 Issues with not being able to mix in lines, somewhat lack of color options, and some other minor complaints keep these from being an absolute home run.
-But we do appreciate their durability.
+But we do appreciate their durability and reasonable asking price.